 These features go a long way in terms of improving the business process of minimarts.

-For example, EPOS POS systems offer a built in inventory management system which automates the process of stock counting and also alerts you to low stocks.
+For example, EPOS POS systems offer a built in inventory management system.
+This automates the process of stock counting and also alerts you to low stocks.